 It’s time you Stop drinking cow’s milk!

-It’s fair to say that the farming industry is quite one sided, but now you read some of the fact, will you make the decision to stop drinking cow’s milk?
+It’s fair to say that the farming industry is quite one-sided, but now you read some of the facts, will you make the decision to stop drinking cow’s milk?